HSF/hsf.github.io/_gsocblogs/2022/blog_Rucio_NimishBongale.md

 #### Code Quality

-On top of type checking, variable usages are null-safed, object and array destructing is in place whereever necessary and exceptions are handled appropriately.
+On top of type checking, variable usages are null-safed, object and array destructing is in place wherever necessary and exceptions are handled appropriately.

 #### Unit Testing